Ethical-Spectacle/bias-detection/README.md

 # 🔍 Bias Detection in Text

-This is where we're publish all the resources we used to build datasets and models for bias detection this summer.
+This is where you can find all the resources we used to build datasets and models for bias detection this summer.

 ## NER (Token-level)